 The table below lists the highest as well as some other conspicuous summits.

-As for the faunistic interest, these mountains once used to be the safe refuge for free-ranging herds of European bison.
+As for the faunistic interest, these mountains used to be a refuge for free-ranging herds of European bison.
 The last one was reported to be shot in 1780.
-A new reintroduction project counts with Călimani NP as one out of five national parks in the Eastern Carpathians, where future free-ranging wisent should find their lost homeland.
+A new reintroduction project assumes that the Călimani NP will be one out of five national parks in the Eastern Carpathians where the free-ranging wisent can find its lost homeland.

 Getting ThereBy plane

 - From the West: Cluj-Napoca - Beclean pe Someş - Salva - Vatra Dornei

 - From the South: Miercurea-Ciuc - Topliţa - Deda - Sărăţel

 The nearest stations: Ciobotani (blue dot), Stânceni (blue dot, red triangle), Lunca Bradului (yellow cross), Răstoliţa (blue cross), Borzia (blue dot)